 But ain’t that the way life is?
 You’re the hero one minute, then you turn around, and you’re the world’s biggest asshole.

 And the same goes for Peggy.
 Ken follows her to her office, where she assures him that she’s not crying.
-When he tells her he didn’t think she was, she gets nasty, asking, “What?
+She gets nasty when he tells her he didn’t think she was, asking, “What?
 Suddenly, we’re all interested in each other’s lives?”
 Megan was right about them.
 They’re SO jaded.

 Lane may have given up in front of the partners, but he decides to visit Joan to give her an idea.
 When he brings up the demand, she is offended by the intrusion, misinterpreting his motives.
 Of course, his reasons are as self-serving as they are altruistic, but he shows her how to become a queen.
 He points out that a payoff will not do much for her or her son’s future, but if she were to push for a partnership and 5% of the company, she’d be looking out for their future for a very long time.